bellinux/pframework/index.md

 <script src="config.js"></script>
 ```

-The `config.js` file is used to configure the pages of your interactive application.
+The `config.js` file is used to [configure your interactive application](configuration.md).
 Below is an example that defines a simple prototype, where a button controls a lamp by turning it on and off.

 ### Example `config.js`